 Instructions

-• Top with freshly shredded mozzarella and cheddar cheese, cooked and chopped bacon, eggs (raw cracked on top), salt, freshly cracked black pepper, and green onions.
+• Top with freshly shredded cheese, cooked chopped bacon and green onions.

-• Bake for 10 minutes until eggs set.
+• Bake on a pizza stone, cast iron skillet or pizza pan for 10 minutes until eggs set.

 Notes

-• Grate your own cheese.
-It is cheaper and healthier.
-Avoid all the extra ingredients that are added to keep pre-shredded cheese from clumping.
+• I prefer to grate my own cheese.
+It is cheaper and healthier and you avoid all the extra ingredients that are added to keep pre-shredded cheese from clumping.

 • When you bake this with eggs on top and look in the oven, it will look like they are not cooked โ€“ even when they are.
 Poke them to see if they are cooked all the way through, or if they are still a little runny (which is how I like them).